AbedTuffaha/Encryption-Decryption/README.md

     - If `char` is "@", replace it with the square root of the combined same-index elements from `left` and `right`.
 A counter `j` is used for this purpose.
     - If `char` is anything else, keep it as is.

 After processing the last character, add the resulting word to a list.

-Once all words are processed, join the word list with a space using `"".join()` and return it as the decrypted text.
+Once all words are processed, the word list is joined with a space using the `.join()` method and return it as the decrypted text.

-Finally, using the `Tabulate` library, a table is printed containing the encrypted text, the encryption key, and the original text.
+Using the `tabulate` library, a table is printed containing the encrypted text, the encryption key, and the original text.